tempodb/tempodb-net/README.md

 var series = client.GetSeriesByKey("test1") ;
 series.Tags.Append("tag3");

 client.UpdateSeries(series);
 ```

 ##ReadById(string seriesId, DateTime start, DateTime end, string interval = null, string function = null)
-Gets a DataSets for the specified start/end times.
+Gets a DataSet for the specified start/end times.
 The interval parameter allows you to specify a rollup period.
 For example,
 "1hour" will roll the data up on the hour using the provided function.
 The function parameter specifies the folding function
 to use while rolling the data up.
 A rollup is selected automatically if no interval or function is given.
 The auto rollup interval
 is calculated by the total time range (end - start) as follows: